-Do not have time to read it?
-Then listen the article in audio
+Do you not have time to read it?
+Then listen to the article in audio

 1. Understand Them Better

 Commenting has become a new form of written communication as it allows people to avoid being interrupted and express their ideas.
-People write many comments on social media (on private accounts and beyond them), and it can help brands a lot.
+People write many comments on social media (on private accounts and beyond them), which can help brands a lot.
 Tracking social activity can help you better serve customers.

 For instance, MailChimp published a post on their Instagram account, and a follower gave a hint: even B2B customers crave personal benefits.

-When you read your customers’ comments, you’re able to understand your followers better.
-It can become a kind of an audience’s analysis.
+When you read your customers’ comments, you can understand your followers better.
+It can become a kind of audience analysis.
 Most marketers would agree that knowing their target audience is a surefire way to adjust a strategy and give customers what they need.

 2. Collect Data & Feedback

-Every person wants to be heard, and it’s in our nature to share things that we have on the mind.
+Every person wants to be heard, and it’s in our nature to share things that we have on our minds.
 Social media platforms are public, so people know that they can share their views and ideas with others.
 Getting feedback from customers helps to understand how to suit their needs better.

 There’s only one problem: you should be ready for negative feedback.